 Theta Phi, University of Tennessee at Chattanooga, was installed on February 10, 1991.
 Our chapter recently celebrated our 25th Anniversary with sisters that traveled from across the country.
 During our chapter's installation, we received a tremendous amount of support and encouragement from the Beta Tau chapter of University of Florida.
 This is why many of our sisters and have a loving appreciation of the gator.
 Since that time, Theta Phi, University of Tennessee at Chattanooga, has proven to be an exemplary group of women who strive for success in service, leadership, and campus involvement.
 The women of Theta Phi, University of Tennessee at Chattanooga, is a prominent chapter in the Panhellenic community and has been consistently recognized for their strong sisterhood, scholarship, leadership, campus involvement, and community service.

 In 2006, the Theta Phi, University of Tennessee at Chattanooga, relocated into a Historic Fort Wood District, becoming the very first sorority in Tennessee to have a residential sorority home.
 As our chapter continued to flourish, it became apparent that it was time to begin the process of building a home that would better meet the needs of our growing membership.
-We could not be more thrilled to announce that we will be relocating to our third and final home this year!
-Construction is underway, and our new home will give our chapter the needed space to continue to share meaningful experiences and continue to grow the sisterhood we cherish as members of Sigma Kappa.
+We could not be more thrilled to announce that we have recently relocated to our third and final home this year!
+Our new home houses 18 sisters and provides and is our perfect home away from home.
+Our new space allows our sisters to share meaningful experiences together and supports the continuous growth of the sisterhood we cherish as members of Sigma Kappa.

 Theta Phi continues to exceed the standards of our national organization.
 We are honored to have received the Founders Award two years in a row- as the top performing Sigma Kappa Chapter in the nation!
 This award is presented to the collegiate chapter who has not only achieved a 3-star standards of excellence rating, but also has been recognized through other Sigma Kappa awards, and, in a fitting tribute to our five founders, has duly honored our Sigma Kappa ritual.

-In 2017, Theta Phi, was one of two chapters throughout the nation that was awarded 3 Stars for Standards of Excellence, recognizing our accomplishments for the 2016 year.
+In 2019, Theta Phi, was one of six chapters awarded 3 Stars for Standards of Excellence, recognizing our accomplishments for the 2018 year.
 This is Sigma Kappa's most prestigious collegiate award and is presented to those chapters who meet all of the Sigma Kappa minimum standards and above.
 These standards include high performance in areas such as: membership, financial management, philanthropy, scholarship, public relations, ritual, recruitment, leadership, new member education, alumnae relations, and campus involvement.

 Theta Phi recently was awarded the Lillian Peterson Budd Award at Sigma Kappa's National Convention in 2018.
 The Sigma Kappa Foundation honors the collegiate chapter with the most outstanding gerontology program and for their participation in both national and local gerontology activities with the elderly.